fluid-project/infusion-docs/ConnectingThePartsOfAPreferencesEditor.md

 ## Enactor Component ##

-Each enactor component must include a `preference map` option in its defaults, called preferenceMap.
+Each enactor component must include a preference map option in its defaults, called `preferenceMap`.
 As with the panels, the Preferences Framework uses the preference map to populate some of the enactor's defaults using information in the [Primary Schema](PrimarySchemaForPreferencesFramework.md).
 The structure of the enactor's preference map is the same as that for the panel.

 ### Example: ###